Inherited IRA Management Concepts That

 well) that avoided immediate taxation because of having a

-smart money advisor.
+smart money adviser.
 His money is in a brokerage account

 averaging 12% a year for a 10 year period and the client is